Quantization of the minimal nilpotent orbits and the quantum Hikita conjecture: Quantization of the minimal nilpotent orbits

-\begin{lemma}[{see \cite{Ga}, \cite[\S 4.4]{BJ} and \cite{GS}}] Let $\mathfrak g$ be the complex semisimple Lie algebra of DE type.
-Let $\alpha_i$ be the highest roots of the complex semisimple Lie algebra obtained from $\mathfrak{g}$ by deleting $\alpha$ from the Dynkin diagram of $\mathfrak{g}$.
+\begin{proposition}[{see \cite{Ga}, \cite[\S 4.4]{BJ} and \cite{GS}}] Let $\mathfrak g$ be the complex semisimple Lie algebra of DE type.
+Let $\{\theta_i\}_i$ be the set of the highest roots of the complex semisimple Lie algebras obtained from $\mathfrak{g}$ by deleting $\alpha$ from the Dynkin diagram of $\mathfrak{g}$.
 Then we have the following decomposition of irreducible representations: